laith43d/juju/readme.md

 Juju is a REST application framework with expressive, elegant structure.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Juju attempts to take the liability of organising the code as much as possible, making it a very easy to start developing your project within minutes, deployment is also very easy, whether you will deploy locally, on Docker, or creating microservices with server deployment, we've got you covered with easy to manage configuration, some of Juju features:

-- Simple, fast routing engine using Classful views declaration.
+- Simple, fast routing engine using Classful resource views declaration.
 - Powerful yet easy to use middleware, simply utilize decorators which everyone loves.
-- Expressive, intuitive database ORM based on SQLAlchemy.
+- Expressive, intuitive database ORM.
 Although the framework is ORM agnostic, Juju ORM comes enabled out of the box.
-PonyORM is available to use out of the box as well, but it is not enabled by default, Orator is also supported out of the box with minor configuration changes.
+PonyORM is available to use out of the box as well, but it is not enabled by default, SqlAlchemy is also supported out of the box with minor configuration changes.
 - Database agnostic schema migrations (Orator, and SQLAlchemy ORM, Pony still doesn't support migrations).
 - Uses Gunicorn server out of the box (feel free to use whatever you like).
 - Easy to use command line tool.